Proven methods for treating a boil in the ear. Furuncle in the ear: causes of boils, symptoms and treatment

 The reasons that lead to the formation of a purulent, painful lump are:

-1. Low immunity that cannot resist the multiplication of bacteria.
-Frequent colds, hormonal disruptions, diabetes mellitus, stress, poor ecology, serious illnesses (HIV, oncology), long-term use of antibiotics lead to its decrease.
+1. Low immunity, which cannot resist the growth of bacteria.
+Frequent colds, hormonal imbalances, diabetes, stress, poor environment, serious illnesses (HIV, oncology), and long-term use of antibiotics lead to its decrease.

 2. Mechanical damage to the skin of the auricle or lobe.
-It can be scratching, injury with sharp objects, insect bites.
+This may include scratching, injury from sharp objects, or insect bites.

-3. The ingress of infected water into the external passage or the frequent use of foreign objects (ear plugs, vacuum headphones, hearing aids).
+3. Ingress of infected water into the external passage or frequent use of foreign objects (earplugs, vacuum headphones, hearing aids).

-4. Associated ear diseases.
-The appearance of external boils can be a sign of ear diseases such as eustachitis or otitis media.
+4. Concomitant ear diseases.
+The appearance of external boils may be a sign of ear diseases such as eustachitis or otitis media.
 Otitis media and inflammation of the eardrum also lead to purulent formations.

-5. Poor hygiene, lack of care.
-The accumulation of dirt, sweat and sebum behind the ear leads to the multiplication of bacterial flora, which is easy to bring into the ear canal.
-Cleaning in various ways not intended for this - matches, pencils, fingers - also leads to injury and infection.
-The disease can be triggered by applying dirty phones to the auricle or using other people's headphones.
+5. Poor hygiene, lack of caution.
+The accumulation of dirt, sweat and sebum behind the ear leads to the proliferation of bacterial flora, which can easily be carried into the ear canal.
+Cleaning using various methods not intended for this purpose - matches, pencils, fingers - also leads to injury and infection.
+The disease can be triggered by applying dirty phones to the auricle or using someone else's headphones.

-A provoking factor can be a narrowing of the ear canal due to illness, insufficient sulfur formation or a change in its composition.
+A provoking factor can be a narrowing of the ear canal due to illness, insufficient formation of sulfur, or a change in its composition.

 Acne in 90% of cases occurs due to a bacterial cause.
-Diagnostic studies have revealed that staphylococcal infection most often leads to the development of the inflammatory process.
+Diagnostic studies have revealed that most often a staphylococcal infection leads to the development of the inflammatory process.
 A common pathogen is Staphylococcus aureus, infection with which is accompanied by the release of purulent masses and the rapid spread of the pathogen.

-Pseudomonas aeruginosa, which enters the ear with water during bathing, can also cause the disease.
+The disease can also be caused by Pseudomonas aeruginosa, which gets into the ear with water during bathing.
 Sometimes fungal infections are detected.
 A mixed form is possible - fungal-bacterial.

-The infection penetrates the ear canal, but begins to spread only with a weakened immune system.
-The situation is often aggravated by general hypothermia, chronic runny nose and sore throat.
+The infection penetrates the ear canal, but begins to spread only when the immune system is weakened.
+The situation is often aggravated by general hypothermia, chronic runny nose and throat diseases.

-To determine the pathogen, the doctor takes a swab from the area of inflammation.
-This is necessary for the appointment of an effective drug.
+To determine the pathogen, the doctor takes a smear from the area of inflammation.
+This is necessary to prescribe an effective drug.

 Main symptoms

-With severe inflammation, the patient feels hearing impairment, partial temporary deafness is possible.
+With severe inflammation, the patient feels a deterioration in hearing, and partial temporary deafness is possible.
 The temperature rises to 37-38 °C.

-Subsequently, there is a seal with purulent contents.
-The pimple often opens on its own, in rare cases, surgery is required.
-On average, the illness lasts 7-10 days.
+Subsequently, a compaction with purulent contents appears.
+The pimple often opens on its own; in rare cases, surgical intervention is required.
+On average, the disease lasts 7-10 days.

-If a boil is found in the internal auditory canal or near the ear, it is recommended to contact an otolaryngologist.
+If a boil is detected in the internal auditory canal or near the ear, it is recommended to consult an otolaryngologist.

-If the pain is severe, before going to the hospital, you can alleviate the condition with the help of painkillers and warm compresses.
+If there is severe pain before going to the hospital, you can relieve the condition with painkillers and warm compresses.
 Both “dry” heat and a heating pad with water are suitable here.
 Alcohol lotions can also be used.

 You can reduce itching with an iodine solution.
-It is better not to bring down the temperature up to 38 ° C, as the body is fighting the disease.
+It is better not to bring the temperature down to 38 °C, as the body is fighting the disease.

-Squeezing out the boil is prohibited.
-This can lead to the spread of infection to deeper tissues.
-To quickly cope with the disease at the initial stage, ointments with a pulling action (ichthyol, heparin) will help.
-They contribute to the maturation and opening of education.
+Squeezing the boil is prohibited.
+This can cause the infection to spread into deeper tissues.
+Ointments with a pulling effect (ichthyol, heparin) will help to quickly cope with the disease at the initial stage.
+They contribute to the maturation and opening of the formation.

-After opening the boil, antibacterial drops and ointments (Levomekol, tetracycline ointment) will help to avoid the attachment of a secondary infection.
+After opening the boil, antibacterial drops and ointments (Levomekol, tetracycline ointment) will help to avoid secondary infection.

-The effectiveness of treatment depends on the timeliness of the patient's treatment to a specialist.
-The place where the boil jumped out is also important.
-The doctor will examine and take a swab to identify the pathogen.
+The effectiveness of treatment depends on the timeliness of the patient's contact with a specialist.
+The place where the boil popped up is also important.
+The doctor will conduct an examination and take a smear to identify the pathogen.
 With a competent approach, the prognosis is favorable.

-• antibiotics in ampoules (intramuscularly) and / or tablets (orally);
+• antibiotics in ampoules (intramuscular) and/or tablets (orally);

-• the introduction of turunda soaked in boric alcohol into the ear canal;
+• introduction of turunda soaked in boric alcohol into the ear canal;

 • taking vitamins and immunostimulants;

-After opening the boil, the turunda is impregnated with a solution of sodium chloride or penicillin.
+After opening the boil, the turunda is soaked in a solution of sodium chloride or penicillin.

 Surgical removal

-Surgery is rarely used, only if necessary.
+Surgery is rarely used, only when necessary.
 This procedure is recommended:

 • if the boil does not open on its own within 10 days;

-• in case of complications such as parotitis, lymphadenitis;
+• in case of complications such as mumps, lymphadenitis;

-In the presence of such indications, it is necessary to consult a doctor.
+If there are such indications, you should consult a doctor.
 The operation is performed under local anesthesia: a small incision is made through which the purulent contents are removed.
 Then the operated area is treated with an antiseptic, which is prescribed by a specialist.

 Folk remedies

-1. Poke a hole in the center of a medium bulb.
-Pour linseed oil into it, put in the oven.
+1. Make a hole in the center of a medium-sized onion.
+Pour linseed oil into it and put it in the oven.
 Cool the juice from the baked onion to a comfortable temperature.
-Bury in a sore ear until the condition improves.
+Instill into the sore ear until the condition improves.

-2. In chronic furunculosis, take 0.5 tsp daily. purified sulfur powder.
-Add it to milk or cereals.
+2. For chronic furunculosis, take 0.5 tsp daily. purified sulfur powder.
+Add it to milk or cereal.

-3. You can make a cake of honey and rye flour and apply to a pimple at night.
-Top with paper and wrap with a cloth.
+3. You can make a cake from honey and rye flour and apply it to the pimple at night.
+Cover the top with paper and wrap it with cloth.

-4. Bandage made from a mixture of fir oil and Vishnevsky balm.
+4. A dressing made from a mixture of fir oil and Vishnevsky balsam.
 Proportions 7:3.
-The bandage is impregnated with this composition, tightly applied to the boil, fixed with adhesive tape.
-The bandage is changed 2-3 times a day.
+Impregnate the bandage with this composition, apply it tightly to the boil, and fix it with an adhesive plaster.
+The dressing is changed 2-3 times a day.

-5. As a warming compress, a mixture of onion and garlic cloves is suitable.
-Plants are crushed in equal proportions, fried.
-The resulting mixture is placed in gauze and inflammation is treated.
+5. A mixture of onions and garlic cloves is suitable as a warming compress.
+The plants are crushed in equal parts and fried.
+The resulting mixture is placed in gauze and the inflammation is treated.

 Complications

 Furunculosis requires mandatory treatment.
-Even with self-opening, pus can get into the middle ear.
-The infection will penetrate deeper, causing parotitis, which affects the central nervous system.
-To avoid this, it is recommended to sleep only on the side of the affected ear or on the back.
+Even if you open it yourself, pus can get into the middle ear.
+The infection will penetrate deeper, causing mumps, which affects the central nervous system.
+To avoid this, it is recommended to sleep only on the side of the affected ear or on your back.

-With the advanced form of the disease, the development of hearing loss of varying degrees is possible.
+In advanced forms of the disease, hearing loss of varying degrees may develop.
 The ear canals are located close to the nasal cavity, jaw, and brain.
 With low immunity, the infection can enter the circulatory system.
-Spreading throughout the body, it will affect other organs, which will lead to:
+As it spreads throughout the body, it will affect other organs, leading to:

 • meningitis;